 - Huge one for Savitar (future time remnant Barry) when the Flash confronts him in a garage offering to help him instead of fighting.
 Given who Savitar is, this whole scene is heartbreaking.

-Barry: Let Cisco and Caitlin go and let us figure out a way to save you.
+: Let Cisco and Caitlin go and let us figure out a way to save you.
+Savitar

-Barry: You showed up.
+: You showed up.
 So you remember me coming here.
 Did I have any tricks up my sleeve?
 Was I...was I planning on blindsiding you?
+Savitar

-Savitar: I don't know Barry...maybe I get off on watching you grovel.
+: I don't know, Barry.
+Maybe I get off on watching you grovel.
+Barry

-Savitar: (with a pained look on his face) [whispers] Masonville.
+: (with a pained look on his face) [whispers]

-- During their couple therapy session Iris reveals to Barry that she is angry at him for leaving her to go into the Speed Force the look on Barry's face as he just doesn't know what to say in that moment.
+- During their couple therapy session, Iris reveals to Barry that she is angry at him for leaving her behind to go into the Speed Force.
+The look on Barry's face as he just doesn't know what to say in that moment hits hard.
 It really shows how much Iris was bottling her emotions inside while he was gone.

-- While it's a funny moment it's also somber to hear Barry and Iris recount the people they have lost over their lives including Barry's parents, Iris mom, Ronnie, Eddie, H.R., and Snart.
-As the councilor herself puts it, they've "been through a lot of trauma".
+- While it's a funny moment, it's also somber to hear Barry and Iris recount the people they have lost over their lives including Barry's parents, Iris mom, Ronnie, Eddie, H.R., Laurel, and Snart.
+As the counselor herself puts it, they've "been through a lot of trauma".

 - Becky Sharpe/Hazard has had very bad luck all her life.
 She got cheated on and was unjustly fired from her job.